cloudmesh/cloudmesh-pi-burn/README.md

 ```

 **Step 6.** (For Bridge setup) Create SSH tunnels on the manager
-to enable ssh acces from your laptop to the workers
+to enable ssh access from your laptop to the workers

-For now we manually install autossh, to test the new cms host tunnel
+For now, we manually install autossh, to test the new cms host tunnel
 program.
 Later we add it to the main manager setup script.

 ```